Andrés Giménez: Cleveland Indians / Guardians

 On January 7, 2021, the Mets traded Giménez, Amed Rosario, Josh Wolf, and Isaiah Greene to the Cleveland Indians for Francisco Lindor and Carlos Carrasco.
 Giménez was the team's Opening Day starter at shortstop.
 Giménez struggled at the start of the season and was demoted to Triple-A on May 18.

-In 2022 with the Guardians, Gimenez experienced a breakout season, batting .297 with 17 HRs and 69 RBIs.
-He was elected to the All Star Game at 2nd base and started as a replacement for the injured José Altuve.
-His reputation as a clutch hitter developed in 2022, as he had a 281 WRC+ in high leverage situations, meaning he hit 181% better than the average hitter in that position.
-Gimenez won a Gold Glove for his performance at 2nd base.
+In 2022 with the renamed Guardians, Giménez experienced a breakout season, batting .297 with 17 home runs and 69 RBI.
+He was elected to the All Star Game at 2nd base and started as a replacement for the injured Jose Altuve.
+His reputation as a clutch hitter developed in 2022, as he had a 281 WRC+ in high leverage situations, meaning he nearly tripled the average hitter's production in that position.
+Giménez won a Gold Glove Award for his performance at second base.
+He was also selected for the second team on the 2022 All-MLB Team.

+Prior to the 2023 season, Giménez represented the Venezuelan national baseball team in the 2023 World Baseball Classic.
+On March 30, Giménez signed a seven-year major league contract with the Guardians worth $106.5 million.
+The deal includes a club option for the 2030 season.
+On April 12, 2023, a relay throw to home plate by Giménez struck the head of umpire Larry Vanover, who was hospitalized with non-life threatening injuries.
+In 2023 he batted .251/.314/.399, had the lowest average exit velocity of all AL batters (84.8 mph), and led the AL in percentage of balls that were softly hit (21.7%).

+Toronto Blue Jays

+On December 10, 2024, Giménez, alongside Nick Sandlin, was traded to the Toronto Blue Jays in exchange for Spencer Horwitz and Nick Mitchell.
+In his first five games with the Toronto Blue Jays to start the season, Giménez hit three home runs, a franchise record.